greenm01/ec4x/docs/ec4x_specs.md

 ### 1.3.1 Income Phase

-At the beginning of each turn, all players House economic factors (Section XY) are recalculated and production points deposited in house treasuries.
+At the beginning of each turn, all players House economic factors ([Section 3](#econ)) are recalculated and production points deposited in house treasuries.
 This accounts for population growth for each colony, construction, maintenance costs, taxes, R&D, etc. House prestige points are recalculated and updated.
 This will be completed by the game moderator using blind software tools and maintained in a master game database.

 Updated player databases, unique to each House, are reissued by the game moderator for the new turn.
 Various tools and database formats can be used to perform this step, including Excel or client game software.

 Players receive new reports that reflect updated economics and the outcome of orders issued in the previous turn.
 This can be achieved through email, on a server, or locally on a laptop for tabletop play.

-In the new turn, players decide which construction orders to place and where to invest production points in R&D, industry, terraforming, population movement, espionage, and savings (Section XY.4).
+In the new turn, players decide which construction orders to place and where to invest production points in R&D, industry, terraforming, population movement, espionage, and savings ([Section 3.4](#3.4)).
 The tax rate can be changed in this phase.
 Player local databases are updated accordingly.

 ### 1.3.2 Command Phase

-In the command phase, players issue fleet orders (Section 4) and make strategic decisions around asset management.
+In the command phase, players issue fleet orders (Section 6) and make strategic decisions around asset management.
 Players have the opportunity change diplomatic state (Section 8) in relation to rival Houses.

 Players send their locally updated game database back to the game moderator for turn processing.